HazyResearch/deepdive/doc/overview.md

 # DeepDive Overview

-A DeepDive applications consists of several phases:
+A DeepDive applications generally consists of several phases:

-1. Data Preparation
+1. **Data Preparation** - Set up the datastore and load initial data
-2. Feature Extraction
+2. **Feature Extraction** - Write *extractors* to extract features from your data
-3. Probabilistic Inference
+3. **Probabilistic Inference** - Write *inference rules* that describe how variables are related
-4. Calibration
+4. **Calibration** - Iterate on your feature extractors and inference rules

 ### 1. Data Preparation

 DeepDive assumes that you have initial data stored in a relational datastore, such as [PostgreSQL](http://postgresql.org/).
-We hope to support different types of SQL- and NoSQL datastores in the future.
+We hope to support different types of SQL- and NoSQL datastores in the future, but right now you are limited to Postgres.
 Loading initial data is not part of the DeepDive pipeline and should be done in a data preparation script.
-All examples that ship with DeepDive include a script called `prepare_data.sh` for this purpose.
+For an example of how such a script may look like, take a look at the examples that ship with Deepdive.

 ### 2. Feature Extraction